graasp/graasp-plugin-websockets/USAGE.md

 # Adding real-time behaviour in Graasp front-end applications

 You may want to add real-time interactions with the Graasp core server in your front-end application.
 This guide provides a step-by-step tutorial on how to either use or extend the functionalities provided by the `graasp-websockets` plugin.
+For server-side usage of the plugin, see [README.md](README.md).

 ## Exploring and using ready-to-use React hooks